swerdloj/RustUI/README.md

 ## TODOs:
 - See [Projects](https://github.com/swerdloj/RustUI/projects)
+- Pass event to widget for custom handling
+  - Could pass within the WidgetState enum
+  - Allows for keyboard inputs & user-defined events
+- Default text ids?
+  - For example, CheckBox widgets own a Text widget with id `""`
+  - Does this need to change?
+User should never access them regardless?
 - Implement ECS for widgets and views (see widgets/widget.rs & views/view.rs)
   - What must each widget share?
   - What must each view share?
   - What do both share?
 - Scaling for high resolution/dpi displays
+- Better GFX:
+  - Rounded rects
+  - Circles
+  - Cursors
 - Basic Widgets:
   - Slider (horizontal + vertical)
   - Text Input (static + dynamic)